Lourdes University will be closed on April 18 - April 22 in observance of the Easter holiday.

 Assessment of student learning is key to the University’s mission, guiding principles, values, and focus on continuous improvement.
 In accordance with best practice, the University maintains a comprehensive assessment plan, including assessments at the institutional, program, and course levels.

-The Institutional Assessment and Steering Committee, which includes the President and the Provost, reports directly to the President:
+The Institutional Assessment and Steering Committee, which includes the President and the Vice President for Academic Affairs, reports directly to the President:

 - Conducts accreditation activities related to the Institution as a whole.